klnmrn/urbanroadsafety/README.md

 Data and code-related questions should be addressed to Marina Klanjčić (mrnkln@outlook.com).

 ## Acknowledgments
-This work was funded by a grant for the Lagrange Project by CRT Foundation.
+This work was supported by the Lagrange Project of the CRT Foundation.

 ## [MIT License](https://github.com/klnmrn/urbanroadsafety/blob/main/LICENSE)